praweenaauyporn/git-demo/README.md

 # git-demo
 git-demo
-this line from remote repository.
+This line from remote repository.